dbohdan/pycheck/README.md

 ## Requirements

-A system that can run uv and POSIX shell scripts.
+A system that can run uv.
 As of late 2024, this means Linux, macOS, or Windows.
 See [platform support](https://docs.astral.sh/uv/reference/policies/platforms/) for uv.

-You can run pycheck with [BusyBox for Windows](https://frippery.org/busybox/).

 ## Installation